 In high humidity places like Singapore, the excessive moisture in the air can cause rust to develop more often in the pipes, caused blockage in the flow of water.
-Plumbing services in Singapore usually deal with clogged pipes that cause low water pressure.
+A clogged pipe that cause by low water pressure is an everyday problem.
 When the pipes are cleaned, the water flow can be restored to its high pressure.
-But if the pipes in your bathroom are particularly rusty then you should have then replaced.
+But if the pipes in your bathroom are particularly rusty then you should have them replaced.

 Clean out your aerator and shower head

 In your bathroom, if the sink faucet spouts water weakly then you should have its aerator checked and cleaned or replaced.
 The buildup of dirt and sediment in the faucet can prevent water from spouting at full force.